kanosy88/RobloxManager/README.md

 This application still under development, but a first 1.0 release is on the way very soon.

 For the moment, the only way to test the application is to download this github repo and perform the following instructions.

+### Features

+- Possibility to run it in the background (Do not need to have the window constantly open)
+- Receive notification when your friends join a game

+### Features a venir

+- Disable notification of a particular friends
+- Join the friend's server when click on the notification

 ### Installing